kaygun/preprocessor/README.md

-# A Text Preprocessor for Markdown
+# A Ployglot Preprocessor for Literate Programming

 ## Why?